asad-ac/web103_unit3_project/README.md

 The following **additional** features are implemented:

-- [x] User can click event to take them to a page with link to buy tickets!
+- [x] User can click any event to take them to a page with link to buy tickets!

 ## Video Walkthrough